 Spinal cord injuries can range in severity and are often more severe the higher up on the spine the injury occurs.
 Spinal cord injuries may result in complete or incomplete paralysis.
 Spinal cord injuries are known for being incredibly expensive, as there’s no known cure.
 That means that they often require life-long treatment for pain management.

 Internal injuries include damage to the organs and internal bleeding.
 These injuries require immediate treatment and can cause one to bleed out.
 Internal injuries may be unseen, which is why it’s important to receive medical treatment after an accident, even if you don’t believe that you’ve been injured.

 Burn injuries may occur because of an explosion or fire.
 While they’re not common in truck accidents, they do occur.
 Trucks that carry hazardous materials are more likely to cause fires and burn injuries.
 Severe burns may require a skin graft and may leave the victim with visible scarring.

 Soft tissues are usually minor, but more severe injuries are possible.
 Soft tissue injuries include torn ligaments and tendons, as well as sprains and strains.
 More severe injuries can cause chronic pain that flares up when the area is overused.

 Unfortunately, wrongful death can occur because of truck accidents.
-Because commercial trucks are so large, fatality can occur on impact.
+Because commercial trucks are so large, fatalities can occur on impact.
 Death may also occur later on because of complications with injuries sustained in the accident.

 North Dakota Truck Accident Consequences